fphilipe/premailer-rails/README.md

 is done ideally in some kind of initializer, depending on the framework you're using.

+premailer-rails reads all stylesheet `<link>` tags, inlines the linked CSS and removes the tags.
+If you wish to ignore a certain tag, e.g. one that links to external fonts such as Google Fonts, you can add a `data-premailer="ignore"` attribute.

 ## Usage

 premailer-rails processes all outgoing emails by default.
 If you wish to skip